shivansh1010/Point-Cloud-Detection/README.md

 Machine learning algorithms for point cloud has evolved since 2017.
 PointNet was the first algorithms to use 3D based convolution in 2019.
 Since then, different methods of 3D based neural network algorithms have evolved.
 Different methods of convolution for 3D point cloud include voxelization, graph network methods and point cloud transformers each with its own advantages and disadvantages.

-In this project, we would look at enhancing the accuracy of Fence, Road Marking and Poles (if possible) object identification based on using ensembled algorithms focusing around loss computation for existing algorithms.
+In this project, we would look at exploring three different neural network models (Convolution based, Graph Based and Transformer based) for classification of Fence, Road Marking and Poles (if possible).
+We would compare the performance of this model using Hinge Loss and see if the model performce better (giving limited labelled datasets).
 Below are the activities that would be performed as part of this project.

+1. Run PointNet model on existing datasets (fine tune parameters).
+Current status - Fine tuning of parameters
+2. Run DGCNN model on existing datasets (fine tune parameters).
+Current status - Fine tuning of parameters
-1. Run PointNet model on Toronto 3D datasets and capture the metrics
+3. Run PointNet on Toronto 3D datasets and capture the metrics.
+Status - Not started
-2. Run DGCNN model on Toronto 3D datasets and capture the metrics
+4. Run DGCNN model on Toronto 3D datasets and capture the metrics.
+Status - Not started
-3. Run SuperPoint Transformer model on Toronto 3D datasets and capture the metrics
+5. Run SuperPoint Transformer model on Toronto 3D datasets and capture the metrics.
+Status: Debugging Toronto dataset.
-4. Update error functions (based on Hinge loss) in each of the models and re capture the metrics
+6. Update error functions (based on Hinge loss) in each of the models and re capture the metrics
-5. Update the models to address biased labels and recapture the metrics
-6. Compare the results and present the results
+7. Compare the results and present the results

+### Datasets

+### Implementation Details
+(Santhosh)

+### Preliminary results
+(Santhosh)

+### References

 ### Links
 - Discussion Sheet: https://docs.google.com/spreadsheets/d/1oOCtOhW92rF0gF32LmwjMK1lHeleryVZe_BT46rSyU4/edit#gid=0